 I'm telling you something, if we're going to retard the corruption of the world like salt, we can't live the way the world lives; we just can't do it.
 We've got to be in the world, rubbed into the society, like salt dissolves into the meat, and yet different and separate.
 I just feel like the church has got to be in the world and touch the world and yet never be of the world.

-Notice it says 'the salt of the earth.'
-I think the term 'earth' here refers to the whole globe; we're the only salt in the whole earth.
-He doesn't use the word 'world' because that has more of a philosophical connotation, 'earth' just means the masses of humanity that live on the globe.
+Notice it says, “The salt of the earth.”
+And I think the term “earth” here just covers the whole globe; we're the only salt in the whole earth.
+He doesn't use the word “world” because “world” has more of a philosophical connotation.
+“Earth” just means the masses of humanity that live on the globe.
 We are responsible for the retardation of the deteriorating, disintegrating, rotting carcass of humanity.
 We are the only restraint in the world, as indwelt by the Spirit of God.

-Beloved, Grace Community Church sits as as a place, where it sits in Southern California, to be salt.
+Beloved, Grace Community Church sits as a place, in the place it sits right here in Southern California, to be salt.
 This is the power of our influence, the power of our silent witness.
 Isn't it amazing how God uses us to do that?
-Isn't it amazing how God uses something as humble, useless, and basic as us?
-God gives noble purposes to ignoble things, doesn't He?
-When He made man in the Garden, He didn't use gold or silver, He didn't even use iron; He used dirt.
-When He called David to deliver Israel from the Philistines, he didn't use a great, flashing sword; he used some little pebbles.
-When He came into the world, He didn't enter a family of wealth and nobility; He wasn't born in a castle, He came to a peasant girl and was born in a stable.
-And God wants to take you and me, sinners saved by grace, and make us salt.
-He literally wants to use us to hold back judgment on the world and retard the corruption.
+Isn't it amazing how God uses something as humble, and useless, and basic as us?
+Boy, God gives noble purposes to ignoble things, doesn't He?
+When He made man in the Garden, He didn't use gold, He didn’t use silver, He didn't even use iron; He used dirt.
+And when He called David to deliver Israel from the Philistines, he didn't use a great, flashing sword; he used some little pebbles.
+And when He came into the world, He didn't enter a family of wealth and nobility and didn’t be born in a castle; He came to a peasant girl and was born in a stable.
+And God wants to take you and me, sinners saved by grace, and make us salt, literally use us to hold back judgment on the world and retard the corruption.

 What about your influence?
 What's it like?
 What happens when you walk by?
 I'm going to close with this story.
 A writer says, "When I was saved, during a mighty movement of the Spirit in the city of Glasgow, Scotland, a young lady was also saved.
 Her name was Helen Ewing.
-She was just a slip of a girl, but at the very threshold of her new life in Christ, as she crowned Him as Lord absolutely and was filled with the Spirit, the rivers of living water simply flowed from that young girl's life.
+She was just a slip of a girl, but at the very threshold of her new life in Christ, she was crowned...she crowned Him as Lord absolutely and was filled with the Spirit.
+The rivers of living water simply flowed from that young girl's life.
 Although she died at the age of 22, all Scotland wept.
-I know hundreds of missionaries all over the world who wept and mourned for her.
+I know hundreds of missionaries all over the world who wept and mourned for her.”
 Imagine!
+Died at 22.

 "I was talking one day with two university professors in London.
 We were talking about dynamic Christianity when one of them suddenly said, 'Brother Stewart, I want to tell you a story.'
 And he told me that, in Glasgow University, there was a remarkable little girl who, wherever she went on the campus, left the fragrance of Christ behind her.
 'For example,' he said, 'If the students were telling dirty stories, someone would say, "Shhh, Helen is coming," and as she passed by, she unconsciously left the power of God.'"
 Influence.
 Let's pray.

 Father, help us to be salt; help us to be light.
 Help us to so live that the world can see who You are and that we belong to You.
-Father, help us to be obedient to the things that are needful, the things that belong to Your Kingdom, to be separate from the world for Your glory.
-In Jesus' name, Amen.
+Father, help us to be obedient to the things that are needful, the things that belong to Your kingdom, and to be separate from the world for Your glory, in Jesus' name, amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).